awslabs/amazon-timestream-tools/integrations/kafka_connector/README.md

 ## Security:
 ### Identity and Access Management

+The connector uses the Simple Authentication and Security Layer (SASL) mechanism called AWS_MSK_IAM to authenticate against Amazon MSK clusters using AWS Identity and Access Management (AWS IAM);
+see [Amazon MSK Library for AWS Identity and Access Management](https://github.com/aws/aws-msk-iam-auth) for additional details.

-Amazon MSK uses an [AWS Identity and Access Management (IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) for all permissions that the connector needs like reading te schema definition from the S3 bucket, ingesting to Timestream table and more.
+It uses [AWS IAM service role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/service-role.html) for accessing other AWS services for operations like reading the schema definition from the S3 bucket, ingesting to Timestream table, logging in CloudWatch and more.
 A service role is an IAM role that a service, in this case the MSK Connect can assume to perform actions on your behalf.
 In this section, we discuss the steps to create an IAM service role for the connector with the IAM policies attached to it.

 #### IAM Policy with Permissions